South Korea minister resigns after arrest over arts blacklist

 Cho Yoon-Sun, who is the first minister in active service to be arrested in South Korea, is accused of creating the vast catalogue to starve the artists of government subsidies and private investments and place them under state surveillance.

-Shortly after her arrest, Cho tendered her resignation which was immediately accepted by Prime Minister Hwang Kyo-Ahn, Yonhap news agency said.
+Shortly after her arrest, Cho tendered her resignation to Prime minister Hwang Kyo-Ahn, a spokesman for the Prime Minister’s Office said.

+An earlier report by Yonhap news agency said Hwang had accepted Cho’s resignation but the spokesman said no decision had been made yet.

+“The prime minister is now considering her offer to step down”, the spokesman told AFP.

-The Seoul Central District Court said it had issued a warrant to arrest Cho on charges of abuse of authority and perjury following a request from prosecutors.
+The Seoul Central District Court had issued a warrant to arrest Cho on charges of abuse of authority and perjury following a request from prosecutors.

 The court also issued an arrest warrant for Kim Ki-Choon, a powerful former chief of staff for Park.
 Kim is accused of ordering Cho to create the list of “left-leaning” artists.